 CHAI maintains cash balances and equipment in Asia, Africa, Europe and the Caribbean.
-CHAI had approximately \$6.7 million and \$4.3 million deposited in foreign banks at December 31, 2022 and 2021, respectively.
-Certain of these cash balances are exposed to currency risks/variation relative to the U.S. Dollar.
-In addition, CHAI has property and equipment in various countries purchased with donor funds and used for programmatic purposes that are not capitalized, as well as a modest amount of equipment that was capitalized per CHAI's policy and included in property and equipment, net at December 31, 2022 and 2021.
+CHAI had approximately \$9.1 million and \$6.7 million deposited in foreign banks at December 31, 2023 and 2022, respectively.
+The majority of these amounts are exposed to currency risks/variation relative to the U.S. Dollar.

+CHAI also has property and equipment in various countries purchased with donor funds and used for programmatic purposes that are not capitalized, as well as a modest amount of equipment that was capitalized per CHAI's policy and included in property and equipment, net at December 31, 2023 and 2022.